 Los Angeles, CA

-Fallen Fruit is a long-term art collaboration that began by mapping fruit trees growing on or over public property in Los Angeles.More
+Fallen Fruit is a collaborative art project that began in Los Angeles with creating maps of public fruit: the fruit trees growing on or over public property.More

 Austin Young is a portrait photographer and video artist based in Los Angeles since 1985.Artist Bio